WerWolv/Documentation/pattern_language/core-language/attributes.md

 #### `[[pointer_base("pointer_base_function_name")]]`

-Specifies a function that will be executed to preprocess the address of the pointer this attribute was applied to points to.
+Specifies a function that will be executed to preprocess the address of the pointer this attribute was applied to.
 The function requires a single argument representing the original pointer address that was read (e.g `u32` if this attribute was applied to a pointer with size type `u32`) and return the offset the pointer should point to instead.

 There’s a number of predefined pointer helper functions available in the standard library (`std::ptr`) to rebase pointers off of different places.